 \section{Abstract}

-Large language models (LLMs) have demonstrated remarkable capabilities not only in language generation but also in advancing scientific discovery.
-A growing body of work has explored ways to improve their reasoning, from self-consistency and chain-of-thought to multi-agent debate.
-Inspired by the dynamics of scientific committees and \emph{The Society of Mind}, we introduce \textsc{Roundtable Policy}, a complementary inference-time reasoning framework that performs inference through the weighted consensus of multiple LLMs.
-Our findings indicate that this approach significantly enhances reasoning in complex heterogeneous scientific tasks and improves scientific narratives in terms of creativity, rigor, and logical coherence, while reducing hallucinations that single models are prone to.
-Our approach emphasizes structured and interpretable consensus rather than opaque convergence, while requires only black-box access and uniform procedures, making it broadly applicable to multi-LLM reasoning.
-Project website at \url{https://ai4scidisc.github.io/roundtable/}.
+Multi-agent systems have demonstrated exceptional performance in downstream tasks beyond diverse single agent baselines.
+A growing body of work has explored ways to improve their reasoning and collaboration, from vote, debate, to complex interaction protocols.
+However, it still remains opaque why specific choice would be preferred in multi-agent systems.
+Inspired by the decision-making mechanism of democratic committees and \emph{The Society of Mind}, we introduce \textsc{Roundtable Policy}, an inference-time reasoning framework for multi-agent systems that performs inference through the weighted consensus of multiple LLMs.
+Through extensive experiments, we demonstrate its that this approach significantly enhances reasoning in complex heterogeneous scientific tasks. \textsc{Roundtable Policy} emphasizes structured and interpretable inference rather than opaque convergence, while requires only black-box access and uniform procedures, making it broadly applicable to diverse multi-agent systems.